.NET HELP

 C# String.Join (How It Works For Developers)

 In C#, String.Join is a powerful method used for string concatenation, allowing developers to join individual strings from an array or a collection into a single string.
 String.join method requires at least two parameters: a string separator and an array or collection of elements to join.
 The separator is inserted between every element within the resulting string.
 This function is useful when you need to concatenate multiple strings with a specific separator, such as a comma, space, or custom character.
-In this article, we'll cover String.Join method and IronPDF library.
+In this article, we'll cover String.Join method and explore IronPDF library's features.

 Syntax of String.Join